 Understanding the Competitors

 Every niche has different players fighting for the same spot.
-A better understanding of the marketing environment allows the marketer to understand more about the competitions and about what advantages do the competitors have over his business and vice versa.
+A better understanding of the marketing environment allows the marketer to understand more about the competition and about what advantages the competitors have over his business and vice versa.

 Features Of Marketing Environment